Ranked: 43 WEIRD food pairings that work so well they've gone viral

 1. Olive oil, sea salt and ice cream

 Olive oil, sea salt and ice cream combine to make an unexpectedly heavenly dessert.
 The grassy, fruity flavours of olive oil, plus a sprinkle of sea salt, heighten the richness of the ice cream.
-Try it at home by drizzling extra virgin olive oil on top of good-quality vanilla ice cream and finishing off with a pinch of flaky salt.
+Try it at home by drizzling extra virgin olive oil on top of good-quality vanilla ice cream and finishing it with a pinch of flaky salt.

-Now discover the world’s deadliest foods you can actually eat
+Now discover the world’s deadliest foods

-Last updated by Lottie Woodrow.
+Last updated by Luke Paton.